 "Yeah, the Wild West days.
 There were duffle bags of cash and Russians with AK-47s.
 Seriously."
 My 420 Tours CEO Danny Schaefer is smiling as he says this over our five-course, cannabis-infused gourmet meal.
-We're sitting inside Invisible City at a gorgeous long wood table, working on the second course (I think), and in that moment I realize the world that saw me frantically hiding weed from uptight resident advisors in 1987 is history as distant as the Roman Empire.
+We're sitting inside Invisible City at a gorgeous long wood table, working on the second course (I think), and at that moment I realize the world that saw me frantically hiding weed from uptight resident advisors in 1987 is history as distant as the Roman Empire.

 Schaefer is expanding on his description of the early days of his business: "You could pull up to the dispensary with a backpack full of weed," he tells me, "they would take you in the back and based on how much cash they had ... there would literally be armed guards and the biggest safes you've ever seen stacked full of product or cash."

 Make no mistake, though: A weed revolution is afoot.
 Attitudes are changing as surely as marijuana business practices.
 Cannabis is rapidly becoming as mainstream as beer or wine.
 And at the heart of this revolution, in Denver, cannabis tourism is becoming a positively upscale pursuit.

 Schaefer tells me his company is "a hospitality and tourism company," and their "goal is to mainstream cannabis through education and life-changing experiences."

 It's a timely goal, and they are nailing it.
 The days of AKs and duffle bags are over.